dohack/100Days100CProjects/Day-002-Temperature-converter/Readme.md

 ## Acknowledgments

-This project is inspired by the "100 Days, 100 C Projects" challenge and aims to enhance your skills in C programming, arithmetic operations, and user input handling.
+This project is inspired by the ["100 Days, 100 C Projects"](https://github.com/dohack/100Days100CProjects/) challenge and aims to enhance your skills in C programming, arithmetic operations, and user input handling.

 Happy coding and enjoy exploring the world of temperature conversions in C!

----

-Feel free to customize this README.md file further or add more specific instructions based on your preferences or requirements.